JaromirProchazka/Exam-repository-analysis/ANALYSIS_quality_requirement_scenarios/Availability-Holger.md

 - **Availability**: The system continues to accept and queue registration requests even when the database is down.
 - **Data Integrity**: The system ensures that no registration requests are lost during database outages.
 - **User Experience**: Students are immediately notified of successful registration, reducing anxiety or confusion during peak usage.

+## **Implementation**
+This scenario have been chosen to be implemented, but in a more general way.
+This scenario also works if the database breaks or timeouts.